WaterSeel/AboutMe/README.md

 # AboutMe
 Hello!
-I'm a student at the University of Waterloo, and this git repo is to help me learn git.<br>
+I'm an undergrad student at the University of Waterloo, and I'm studying Electrical Engineering.
+I'm using this git account for various projects I'll build over my undergrad, including project courses, and personal projects.
-I like cheese, and this is take two.